whlapinel/course-manager/notes.md

 ## Progress Log

+### 1/1/2025

+- Actually I think I'm going to change my site generator route naming to match the id-based structure.
+I also think I might do a full rebuild each time and see if it's ok.

+- I am flailing a bit today.
+Going back to work has me on the fence a little about what to work on.
+Sleep-deprived by myself, and nervous about not getting a job I've applied for.
+- I'm nervous about messing something up right before going back to work so I put my most recent work on the file system in a new feature branch called file_feature.
+I'm nervous about making other improvements in the dev branch that might be hard to deconflict if and when the feature branch is complete.
+- The questions that are plaguing me revolve around the same things mentioned on 12/30.
+I have begun implementing a File resource system but I have a lot of uncertainty around how this will work and integrate with the site generator.
+I am thinking that:
+  - While the app will keep files using id-based filenames, the site generator will maintain the name-based structure, so when a lesson name is changed a new directory will be created and the files will be added.
+The old name will remain however which is ok if links no longer point to that name but what if there's eventually a name conflict because of these old files?
+Otherwise it is a problem from the perspective of cleanliness.
+How will I handle the orphan files?
+I can't build everything from scratch every time, it will take too long right?
+Or maybe not, since the longest part is probably not the copying but the marp slide generation.
+If I run marp on the slides.md files in the file system instead of in the generator, maybe I could just copy the files every time I build the site.
+Still, we are talking about 700+ files minimum, for the lesson pages and slides alone, ignoring the other lesson files which are admittedly small in size and quantity.
+If I have to copy 800 to a thousand files every time I build the site, it could be a real drag.
+  - Essentially what I need is a cache system, and I am really unsure about how to do that.
+  - The files will reside in the file system and will be edited there through the app by the user, by checking out and checking back in or something like that.
+Not really sure how best to do it.
+  - How will the markdown slides fit in?
+Should they be a file resource or should it be written from the database?
+  -

+### 12/30/24

 - 12/30/24 Today was a day of stepping back and realizing I have created a whole new mess of problems.
 - 12/30/24 I am increasingly thinking that I should try to eliminate the central importance of the unit in the system.
   - A lesson should belong to a course rather than a unit